JamriOz/netconf_Configuration_Of_MDT/README.md

 #Netconf

 This configuration is an extension of MDT API.
-This code is a netconf configuration that extends the capability of MDT API for supporting multi path within the same subscription group.
+This code is a Configuring Model-Driven Telemetry (MDT) with OpenConfig YANG OpenConfig YANG that uses a netconf client.
+This configuration extends the capability of MDT API for supporting multi path within the same subscription group.

 The extension API takes six arguments.